Last Updated on

 - Wary to new people

 No matter how big they grow, Labradors always keep their puppy-spirit.
 These naturally cheerful, outgoing, and fun-loving dogs are big extroverts who love meeting new people and animals—including cats!
 They’re great at hunting and make excellent guide dogs and service dogs.

 But don’t let their enthusiasm fool you: Labs don’t do well with boredom.
 If left alone, they might resort to troublemaking, like chewing up your furniture or shoes.
 Be ready for lots of exercise and adventures with your furry partner—your Lab won’t let you sit still.

 - Great with people, babies, and other animals

-- Labs love to eat, so make sure you are not feeding them too much nor too little
+- Big eaters.
+Make sure you are not feeding them too much or too little

 - They love humans

 - Trainable and sociable at a young age